tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

     print "OnTrapArm works!"
 ```

- * Called when a player arms a bear trap
+ * Called when the player arms a bear trap
  * No return behavior

 ## OnTrapDisarm